RedisJSON/RedisJSON/docs/commands/json.clear.md

 ## Return

-JSON.CLEAR returns an integer reply specified as the number of values cleared.
+JSON.CLEAR returns an integer reply specified as the number of matching JSON non-zero numerical values cleared.
 For more information about replies, see [Redis serialization protocol specification](/docs/reference/protocol-spec).

 {{% alert title="Note" color="warning" %}}